-- 3.4.1 There are 25 zones in the arena, in a 5 by 5 grid centred within the arena and aligned with its axes.
-Each zone is $1175mm \pm 50mm$ by $1175mm \pm 50mm$.
-The arrangement and dimensions of these zones can be seen in figure 2. - 3.4.2 Where the boundary of a scoring zone is not formed by the edge of the volcano it will be marked by 48mm coloured tape.
-The tape will be placed along the outside of the edge of the zone, excluding it from the zone for scoring purposes.
+- 3.4.1 The four scoring zones form right-angled triangles, with the right angle described by the corner of the arena and the short sides of length $2500mm \pm 50mm$.
+The arrangement and dimensions of these zones can be seen in figure 2. - 3.4.2 Edges of scoring zones will be marked by 48mm coloured tape.
+The tape will be placed along the inside of the edge of the zone, including it in the zone for scoring purposes.